-Repairing Deep Neural Networks Fix Patterns and Challenges
+Repairing Deep Neural Networks: Fix Patterns and Challenges

 By: Md Johirul Islam, Rangeet Pan, Giang Nguyen, and Hridesh Rajan